🏠 China Permanent Residence: Eligibility & Application Guide

 Investor: Business license, investment verification report, capital audit, tax certificates.

-Family: Marriage/birth certificate (legalized), spouse’s Chinese ID/PR card, proof of stable residence.
+Family: Marriage/birth certificate (legalized), spouse’s Chinese ID/PR card, and proof of stable residence.

 Health & CharacterHealth examination report (from China).

-Financial ProofProof of stable income and assets.
-Bank statements, tax payment receipts.
+Financial Security ProofProof of stable income and assets (Bank statements, and tax payment receipts).

 Legalized DocumentsAll foreign documents (degrees, certificates) must follow the notarization > authentication/legalization (or apostille) chain.